pradyunsg/sphinx-inline-tabs/docs/usage.md

 .. tab:: Four

-   Four is the smallest square!
+   Four is not a perfect number.

 This is text after the tabs, which seems to flow right through, which avoids breaking the flow of the document.
 ```